-The elderly are far more likely to need these services although Inheritance Tax (IHT) and care planning are usually far more beneficial to children than to parents.
-After all, the main aim of Inheritance Tax planning is to ensure that children inherit much more of the wealth their parents spent a lifetime accumulating, rather than see it all swallowed up by IHT and care home fees.
+The elderly are far more likely to need these services although Inheritance Tax (IHT) and care planning is usually far more beneficial to children than to parents.
+After all, the main aim of Inheritance Tax planning is to ensure that children inherit much more of the wealth their parents spent a lifetime accumulating, rather than see it swallowed up by IHT and care home fees.

 Inheritance Tax Health Check

 Each person has a tax-free allowance or ‘nil rate band’ on their estate.
 This means that their estate won’t incur Inheritance Tax if it’s under a certain amount.
 The threshold for the 2017/18 tax year is £325,000.

 From 6 April 2017, each person will get an additional £100,000 (rising to £175,000 by 2020-21) tax-free allowance to use against the value of their home (subject to circumstances).

 If taxable estates exceed this amount, the balance will be taxable at 40 per cent.
 In these cases it would be worthwhile to implement planning to mitigate the exposure to Inheritance Tax.